jaco-uoeo/jaco-uoeo.github.io/krr/unit02/sets_an_truthtables.md

 ### References

-Sharma, G., Lo, N. and Pilling, G. (no date) Truth Tables.
+Sharma, G. et al. (no date) Truth Tables.
 Available at: https://brilliant.org/wiki/truth-tables/ (Accessed: 6 May 2025).

 [Back to Knowledge Representation and Reasoning](/krr)